Kenyan farmers struggle as locusts ravage crops again | DW | 27.01.2021

 As another wave of locusts looms over East Africa, farmers are struggling to come to grips with the destruction of yet another harvest.

-On a field of crops Kenya's eastern region, a farmer is imploring his family to help him shake off the locusts clinging to his maize plantation, which is almost ready for harvest.
+In a field of crops in eastern Kenya, a farmer implores his family to help him shake off locusts clinging to the maize, which is almost ready for harvest.

 "The locusts have eaten all my red and black beans," local farmer Prisca Muguru told DW.
 "The farmers who had grown wheat but didn't harvest it in time have also suffered significant losses.
 But even after they've eaten everything on the farm, [the locusts] have not left.
 They are still here."